 Commercial property insurance covers commercial property from damages due to listed perils such as theft, fire, and natural calamities.

 If your business owns or leases office buildings, then commercial property insurance is a must.
 For example, if your building catches fire, commercial property insurance will cover your losses.

 General Liability Insurance

-General liability insurance protects a business from third party liabilities arising due to the operations of the company.
+General liability insurance protects a business from third-party liabilities arising due to the operations of the company.
 Usually, general liability insurance is one of the first policies a business would buy.
 The coverages of this insurance include bodily injury, personal damage, as well as property damage.

 This policy is covered in realtor insurance to protect you from legal fees or loss due to client injury.